 Use this handy checklist to figure out the right documentation you would need for the particular loan you are looking for.
-If you have any questions or need more information, click to have an expert contact you.
+If you have any questions or need more information, Just click to Talk To An Expert.

 Required documentation for ALL Borrowers

 - Pay stubs covering the most recent 30 day period

 - Verification of any additional income, if applicable W-2 (and/or 1099) forms covering the past 2 years